 The data bus is terminated to VDDQ so that the Vref level will change based on drive strength and loading.
-Therefore VrefDQ is not any more supplied externally, but VrefDQ is generated internally in the DRAM.
+Therefore, VrefDQ is not supplied externally, rather VrefDQ is generated internally in the DRAM.
 The DRAM VREFDQ does not have a default value upon power-up and must be set to the desired value, usually via VREFDQ training.
 The DDR4 DRAM memory controller is responsible for VREFDQ calibration to determine the best internal VREFDQ level.
-The VREFDQ calibration is enabled/disabled via MR6 [7], MR6 [6] selects Range 1 (60% to 92.5% of VDDQ) or Range 2 (45% to 77.5% of VDDQ), and an MRS protocol using MR6 [5:0] to adjust up and adjust down the VREFDQ level.
-MR6 [6:0] bits can be altered via MR command set if MR6 [7] is disabled.
-The DRAM controller will likely use a series of Writes and Reads in conduction with VREFDQ adjustments to obtain the best VREFDQ which in turn optimizes the data eye.
-DDR4 SDRAM internal VREFDQ specification parameters: voltage range, step-size, VREF step time, VREF full step time, and VREF valid level.
+The VREFDQ calibration is enabled/disabled via MR6 [7], while MR6 [6] selects Range 1 (60% to 92.5% of VDDQ) or Range 2 (45% to 77.5% of VDDQ).
+An MRS protocol using MR6 [5:0] allows the fine adjustment of the VREFDQ level.
+MR6 [6:0] bits can be altered via MR command set, if MR6 [7] is disabled.
+The DRAM controller will likely use a series of Writes and Reads in conjunction with VREFDQ adjustments to obtain the best VREFDQ which in turn optimizes the data eye.

+DDR4 SDRAM internal VREFDQ specification parameters are: voltage range, step-size, VREF step time, VREF full step time, and VREF valid level.
 The voltage operating range specifies the minimum required VREF setting range for DDR4 DRAM devices.
-The minimum range is defined by VREFDQ,min and VREFDQ,max.
+The minimum range is defined by VREF,min and VREF,max.
 As noted, a calibration sequence, determined by the DRAM controller, should be performed to adjust VREFDQ and optimize the timing and voltage margin of the DRAM data input receivers.